How Long Does It Take to Play 18 Holes of Golf?

 Weather

 Mother nature does have a say on how long your golf game will take to complete.
-In fact, your golf game highly depends on the weather conditions (rain, temperature, wind, etc.) at the time of playing.
+In fact, your game highly depends on weather conditions (rain, temperature, wind, etc.) at the time of playing.

 For instance, if you're going to play on a rainy day, you'll probably need to bring along an umbrella or wear a raincoat.
 Likewise, you may need to wear extra layers of clothes on a cold day, meaning that body movement and performance will be restricted.

-Additionally, you should know that the weather conditions can change throughout the day.
+Additionally, you should know that weather conditions can change throughout the day.
 Therefore, you should always plan ahead and check the forecast before heading out to play.

 Course Traffic